Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

-The second half of the Seahawks’ season looked much like most of the first half — Seattle needing Russell Wilson to turn in an otherworldly performance (aided greatly by Tyler Lockett and a rapidly emerging DK Metcalf) to bail out a shaky defense.
+The start of second half of the Seahawks’ season looked much like most of the first half — Seattle needing Russell Wilson to turn in an otherworldly performance (aided greatly by Tyler Lockett and a rapidly emerging DK Metcalf) to bail out a shaky defense.

-And maybe the way the Seahawks beat Tampa Bay 40-34 Sunday is just the way Seattle is going to have to do it in 2019.
+And maybe the way the Seahawks beat Tampa Bay 40-34 in overtime Sunday is just the way Seattle is going to have to do it throughout 2019.

-After allowing a season-high 34 points and 418 yards to the Bucs, the Seahawks are now allowing an average of 380 yards per game and 6.2 per play.
+After allowing a season-high 34 points and 418 yards to the Bucs, the Seahawks now are allowing an average of 380 yards per game and 6.2 yards per play.

 Both would be the highest of the Pete Carroll era.

-“I don’t think anybody on this defense expected that they would be able to move the ball the way that they did,’’ said middle linebacker Bobby Wagner.
+“I don’t think anybody on this defense expected that they would be able to move the ball the way that they did,’’ middle linebacker Bobby Wagner said.

 With more tough tests for the defense on the horizon — and Josh Gordon now adding to an already dangerous passing game — maybe it’s time to simply accept that Seattle’s identity has shifted and go along for the ride.